These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 The best dry shampoos for oily hair, tested by us

 There's something seriously magic about Living Proof's Perfect Hair Day Dry Shampoo.
-After following the brand's advice of spritzing the product onto the roots and leaving for 30 seconds, before using my fingers to blend it in, it was almost like I blinked and I instantly had freshly washed hair.
-Previously, I've found dry shampoos to cause itchiness and wear off throughout the day, but this gem didn't succumb to either of the above.
+After a spritz of the product, it was almost like I blinked and I instantly had freshly washed hair.
+This gem didn't succumb to any itchiness or fading.
 It boasted true staying power all day long, working to not only banish my once greasy locks but also boosting volume.
-It's also worth mentioning that it didn't leave any visible white residue, which is a major plus as a brunette.
+It also didn't leave any visible white residue, which is a major plus as a brunette.
 Although it's on the pricier side, I'd say the quality of the formula is well worth the investment.

 For